AIA Minnesota Government Affairs 2024 Legislative Priorities

 - Include participation by architects and the public in a consensus-driven process;

-- Are the product of informed education, experience, and scientific research;
+- Are the product of informed education and scientific research;

 - Include provision for a prompt appeals procedure;